paradoxe35/paradoxe35/README.md

 - Typescript for web dev, and
 - I'm learning Rust for systems programming.

-I have experience in Typescript and PHP for web development and enjoy working with DevOps tools like Kubernetes and Terraform.
+I have experience in Typescript and PHP for web development and enjoy working with DevOps tools like Kubernetes, Terraform, Ansible etc.
 I believe in constant exploration and collaboration, delivering robust solutions at a sustainable pace. ✨